speediegq/libleet/README.md

 where CMake is used upstream.
 If you use SID, this is not a problem you have to deal with.

-## Compiling and installing
+## Compiling with meson (Microsoft Windows/macOS/Linux/BSD)

+You can compile libleet using the meson build system on Windows, macOS, Linux and other Unix-like operating systems.

-If you use the meson build system, you can compile libleet like this:
+You can do it like this:

 - `meson setup build --prefix=/usr --reconfigure`
 - `cd build`
-- `meson install`
+- `meson install` as superuser.

+If a dependency is not available, meson will fetch the source code and attempt to build it to satisfy the dependency.

+## Generating documentation

+Doxygen is used project-wide for generating documentation.

 To generate documentation: `cd docs; doxygen; cd ..`

+## Compiling with Visual Studio (Microsoft Windows)

-If you're compiling with Visual Studio, you can use the solution.
-I don't use Windows so I don't really know if it works very well.
+If you're compiling with Visual Studio, you can use the included solution file.
+I don't use Windows so I don' t really know if it works very well.
 Please note that with this approach you must compile olm separately for Windows.
+Thus, it is recommended that you use Meson even when building on Windows.

 ## Design goals